ebeahan/ecs-validator/README.md

   --timeout INTEGER         Timeout for Elasticsearch client.
   -i, --index TEXT          Name of index to evaluate.  [required] --no-auth                 Disable HTTP authentication to Elasticsearch.
+  --schema-file PATH        File name of the JSON schema to evaluate against.
+                            [required]

   --help                    Show this message and exit.

 ```